Board of Directors 2014

 In May 1983 the dilapidated mill was handed over to the committee and by September, local voluntary workers had the building cleaned out.
 An application was made to ANCO in the same month.
 Fourteen months later, in January 1985, the first of the 80 young people who took part in the Youth Training Programme started work under Tom Burke the foreman from Ardfinnan.
 The same Tom is presently foreman of the Town Wall Restoration Project.

 A number of other professional people and skilled tradesmen gave time and expertise.
 These included Tony Lawton, structural engineer; Mattie Shinners, Architect; and Don O'Connell, electrical contractor.
 Then there was the help and co-operation received from all the State and Semi-state bodies along with all those companies and individuals who gave financial support - Merck Sharp & Dohme £1,000, Smurfitts £1,000, Irish American Fund £6,500 and Shamie Dineen, a personal donation of $500 much appreciated by the committee.

 The Mill Restoration Committee, following long hours of voluntary work and countless meetings, can now look back with pride on the finished building.
 One man in particular deserves special mention for his foresight, dedication, work and worry.
 He is Austin O'Flynn.
-The former owner Pauline Coffey must also be complemented for her co-operation and support.
+The former owner Pauline Coffey (RIP) must also be remembered for her co-operation and support.